JavierFJ/Module_7/Mandatory_task/Readme.md

 ### How to start the project

-These three files must been placed in the same directory.
+These three files (index1,data1 and main1) must been placed in the same directory.
 To visualize the resulting chart, open the index1.html file with any web browser.

 ### Purpose of this task